-Lead & Partners: • Lead/s: WSCC • Partner/s: Chichester City Council & CDC • Consultees - BID (Businesses) Objective/s m Prioritise perevents Constraints & Deliverability: Funding is limited for this intervention, costs are higher than the allotted funding for this project This intervention should be carried out in tangent with the pavement works as well as digital connectivity improvements to prevent the need to uproot any newly installed street infrastructure Evidence of ne A need to ir The pedestrict Cathedral Approximate Timescales: • Short Term (<3 years) Funding: • Low (< £5m) • Funding fro
+centre.
+Public realm improvements will aide connectivity by enh · · . , , Lead & Partners: Objective/s met: • Lead/s: WSCC Prioritise pedestrian access and mobility along West Street to allow for n Partner/s: Chichester City Council &amp; CDC events • Consultees - BID ( Businesses) Constraints & Deliverability: Evidence of need and/or opportunity: Funding is limited for this intervention, costs are higher than the allotted funding for this project A need to improve wayfinding around the city to link together key visitor The pedestrianisation of West Street to increase footfall in and around the This intervention should be carried out in tangent with the pavement works as well as digital connectivity improvements to prevent the need to uproot any newly installed street infrastructure · · Approximate Timescales: Funding: Next Steps: • Short Term (<3 years) Low (&lt; £5m) Funding from WSCC, CDC and CCC Choose the preferred option from the landscape strategy Agree funding from partners